krewshul/shelly_plug_monitor/README.md

 - requests (for making HTTP requests)

+- plotly (for data visualization)

-- matplotlib (for data visualization)
+- kaleido (for data visualization)

 - python-dotenv (to store environment variables)